lcdm-uiuc/info490-fa15/orientation/syllabus.md

-# INFO 490: Introduction to Data Science #
+# INFO 490: Foundations of Data Science #

-INFO 490: Introduction to Data Science uses an project-based approach to indoctrinate students into the tools and technologies necessary for working with large data.
+INFO 490: Foundations of Data Science uses an project-based approach to indoctrinate students into the tools and technologies necessary for working with large data.